 Another mistake that DIY landlords commit is not conducting a thorough tenant screening.
 Leaving background checking out of the process can result in renting to problematic tenants.
 Perform credit checks and verify their rental history to spot red flags and decide if it’s wise to welcome the prospect to your rental.

 It benefits you to reach out to prior landlords to ensure that your property will be treated well.
 Only rent to a tenant which a history of prompt rental payments and good references.

 6. Underestimating the Time Commitment

 If you have little time to take care of your rental home, it can be exhausting to tend to it.
-As a DIY landlord, you’ll be dealing with tenant concerns, doing routine property inspections, and reaching out to vendors for repairs.
+As a DIY landlord, you’ll be dealing with a number of vital tasks and responsibilities including tendnign to tenant concerns, doing routine property inspections, and reaching out to vendors for repairs.

 If you’re self-managing more than one unit, your work also multiplies.
 Juggling a family, a 9-5 job, and a rental property, can be a lot.